 On July 1, 2016, Dr. Ann Rondeau became president of College of DuPage.

-On Jan.
-1, 2019, Dr. Brian Caputo became interim president of College of DuPage.
+On July 1, 2019, Dr. Brian Caputo became president of College of DuPage after serving as interim president for six months.

 The community college district served by College of DuPage has grown significantly over the years.
 Originally formed from 10 high school districts, District 502 has become the most populous in Illinois, outside of Chicago.
 More than one million residents from all or part of 51 communities comprise today’s District 502, with boundaries encompassing significant parts of Cook and Will counties, as well as the majority of DuPage County.